mohilamin/semantic-metrics-trust-layer/README.md

 ## Executive Summary

-This project simulates one of the most common and expensive enterprise data problems: different teams calculating the same metric differently.
+This project demonstrates the analytics engineering and AI data governance mindset: do not just calculate metrics — govern their meaning, prove their lineage, and certify them for safe consumption.

 A basic analytics project asks: “Can we build a dashboard?”